 The physical size and weight of the Panasonic LX10 and the Panasonic LX100 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX10 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably larger (19 percent) than the Panasonic LX10.
 Moreover, the LX100 is markedly heavier (27 percent) than the LX10.
 In this context, it is worth noting that neither the LX10 nor the LX100 are weather-sealed.